OPNA2608/projmd/README.txt

-Extract RSS samples into pmdmini directory (for legal reasons not included):
+Extract RSS samples into .pmdplay directory (for legal reasons not included):

 - 2608_BD.WAV
 - 2608_HH.WAV